nicolafranchini/VenoBox-WP/readme.txt

 == Description ==

 VenoBox is a lightweight plugin that takes image and video showcasing to the next level.
 Built on the foundation of venobox.js, this plugin stands out by calculating the optimal display size for images, preserving their height, and ensuring a seamless viewing experience.
-Now, with even more enhancements, VenoBox can also resizes the images to fit within the viewport height
+Now, with even more options, VenoBox can also resizes the images to fit within the viewport height

 ### Features